Virtual Office FAQ

 Here, you can:

-Explore Various Topics: Browse through a wide range of frequently asked questions covering aspects such as setup, benefits, costs, and legal considerations of virtual offices.
+• Explore Various Topics: Browse a wide range of frequently asked questions on topics including setup, benefits, costs, and legal considerations for virtual offices.

-Search by Keywords: Utilize our search function to find specific information tailored to your needs quickly and efficiently.
+• Search by Keywords: Use our search function to quickly and efficiently find information tailored to your needs.

+You need apostilled documents whenever your Estonian company must prove its legal standing abroad.
 The apostille lets foreign banks, authorities, and business partners trust that the papers are genuine, enabling you to open non-Estonian bank accounts, sign contracts, or complete transactions in other countries without additional verification.

-The background check we offer has nothing to do with applying for e-Residency.
 Estonia’s Police and Border Guard Board (PBGB) carries out its own screening of every e-Residency applicant and charges the state fee set in the Identity Documents Act and the State Fees Act.
 Those fees vary by pick-up location (Tallinn: no extra charge; embassies: + €20; partner hubs such as Seoul, Tokyo or San Francisco: local service fee).

 What e-Residency is — and isn’t

-A government-issued digital ID that lets you sign, authenticate and run an EU company online.
+• A government-issued digital ID that lets you sign, authenticate and run an EU company online.

-Not a form of citizenship, tax residency, visa, residence permit, or travel document.
+• Not a form of citizenship, tax residency, visa, residence permit, or travel document.

 Our background-check service is designed for corporate due-diligence on Estonian natural or legal persons; it neither replaces nor influences the PBGB’s screening for e-Residency applications.
 For official details on e-Residency requirements and fees, see the PBGB website.